acooney613/baseball_salaries/README.md

 ### Project Overview

-This repo contains data and code to predict MLB player salary data using machine learning methods such as Neural Networks and Ensemble methods.
+This repo contains data and code to predict MLB player salary using machine learning methods such as Neural Networks and Ensemble methods.
+To form and fit the best model found using this data I implemented feature engineering techniques as well as Bayesian Optimization to tune hyperparameters to discover the optimal fit.
+The most accurate model was found to be a Deep Neural Network and can be accessed using the best_model folder and the best_model.keras file.

 ### Data
 Note: The data was sourced from [baseball-reference.com](https://www.baseball-reference.com/)